Chefs Notes

 6:28 pm - Broccoli

 I set the sauce ingredients aside, which took about 4 minutes to prep, then I got to work on some broccoli.
-I really like long spears of broccoli and I find cutting broccoli this way leads to the less wasted stem.
+I really like long spears of broccoli and I find cutting broccoli this way leads to less wasted stem.
 To do this cut off the bottom third or half of the broccoli stem.
-I cut the bottom half off because my pot wasn’t big enough to hold longer stems.
+I cut the bottom half off because my pot wasn't big enough to hold longer stems.
 Then cut the broccoli into 6 pieces lengthwise.

 After the broccoli was cut I put it in a pot with just about 1 inch of water.
 The goal here is to steam the broccoli rather than boiling it.
 I set the pot aside until I was ready to cook it.